 This is one of the earliest and most repeated lessons taught to student nurses.
-I have just completed a short story illustrating it for my coming book Lifting the Gloom: An antidepressant primer of short stories, and wanted to tie it to a wonderful chapter David Hooper had contributed to Cancer: A personal challenge, which gives the personal story of how David, a super-helper, came down with cancer, and how it changed his life.
+I have just completed a short story illustrating it for my coming book Lifting the Gloom: antidepressant writings, and wanted to tie it to a wonderful chapter David Hooper had contributed to Cancer: A personal challenge, which gives the personal story of how David, a super-helper, came down with cancer, and how it changed his life.

 That was in 2005.
 David is no longer with us, so posting his chapter here commemorates his giving nature.